 Many children can learn a routine rather quickly; in fact, many children (and adults) thrive on routine.
 These boards are great for strengthening the routine, but are also a way to prepare students for a non-routine event soon to occur.

 Storyboard That is an excellent resource for creating these types of visual boards for both classroom and home use.
 Our Traditional layout provides a natural representation to create the boards without a lot of reconfiguration.
 Plus, our image library is vast and always expanding!
+You can easily copy the templates above or create your own, tailored to your own preferences or your student's needs.

 With these types of visual aids, simpler is better.
 Basic images are less likely to distract your students and allow them to keep focused on the information being displayed on the board.
 Of course, as the teacher, therapist, or parent, you know the children best and will know what type of visual representation works best for the individuals.
 Storyboard That allows for endless customization!